How to set up OpenVPN on AWS EC2 and fix DNS leaks on Ubuntu 18.04 LTS

 3. Set up OpenVPN as NetworkManager system connection

-We’ll use the GUI to set up our VPN with NetworkManager.
+Use the GUI to set up your VPN with NetworkManager.
 Open up Network Settings, which should look something like this:

 Navigate to, and then select, your

 .ovpn file.
-We should now see something like this:
+You should now see something like this:

 Add your username and password for the server (

-openvpn and the password we set in the first section’s Step 3), and your user key password (the same one again, if you’ve followed this tutorial), then click the “Add” button.
+openvpn and the password you set in the first section’s Step 3), and your user key password (the same one again, if you’ve followed this tutorial), then click the “Add” button.

 4. Edit your OpenVPN NetworkManager configuration

 Nearly there!
-Now that we’ve added the VPN as a NetworkManager connection, we’ll need to make a quick change to it.
-We can see a list of NetworkManager connections by running:
+Now that you’ve added the VPN as a NetworkManager connection, you’ll need to make a quick change to it.
+You can see a list of NetworkManager connections by running:

 ls -la /etc/NetworkManager/system-connections/*

-The one for our VPN is probably called
+The one for your VPN is probably called

 openvpn, so let’s edit it by running: